hostjane/hostjane.github.io/_pages/marketplace-faq.md

 If you've been refunded by a Seller, the funds will be available as cleared funds in your account.
 Your HostJane balance will show these funds.

-<span class="green">You can withdraw the amount to your PayPal or bank account.</span>
+ <span class="purple">You can withdraw your funds at any time.
+Withdrawal methods depend on your location.
+Login to your account > [Settings > Payouts](https://www.hostjane.com/marketplace/settings/payouts) to view available payout methods in your country together with timing and requirements for payouts.</span>

 Handling fees are not refundable.